-During 2015, certain of our subsidiaries and certain subsidiaries of Fox Financial Technology Group Limited, or Fox Financial (formerly known as "SoEasy Internet Finance Group Limited"), entered into a series of one year loan agreements pursuant to which our subsidiaries were entitled to draw down HK dollar-denominated loans from the Fox Financial subsidiaries and the Fox Financial subsidiaries were entitled to draw down equivalent RMB-denominated loans from our subsidiaries.
+During 2015, certain of our subsidiaries and certain subsidiaries of Fox Financial Technology Group Limited ("Fox Financial," formerly known as "SoEasy Internet Finance Group Limited"), entered into a series of one year loan agreements pursuant to which our subsidiaries were entitled to draw down HK dollar-denominated loans from the Fox Financial subsidiaries and the Fox Financial subsidiaries were entitled to draw down equivalent RMB-denominated loans from our subsidiaries.
 During 2016 we repaid the subsidiaries of Fox Financial HK\$100 million (approximately \$12.9 million) of outstanding principal under the loans and paid interest of HK\$1.4 million (approximately \$0.2 million), and the subsidiaries of Fox Financial repaid our subsidiaries RMB 80 million (approximately \$12.3 million) of outstanding principal under the loans and paid interest of RMB 4.7 million (approximately \$0.7 million).

 During 2016, certain of our subsidiaries and certain subsidiaries of Fox Financial entered into a series of one year loan agreements pursuant to which the subsidiaries of Fox Financial are entitled to draw down RMB-denominated loans from our subsidiaries, which in turn are entitled to draw down equivalent US dollar-denominated loans from the Fox Financial subsidiaries, to facilitate each other's business operations.
 Under the terms of the loan agreements, our subsidiaries will repay principal of the US dollar-denominated loans in an amount equal to the original principal amount of the equivalent RMB-denominated loans, divided by the RMB to US dollar exchange rate that is in effect on the date of the repayment.
 The resulting exchange gain or loss is recognized for each reporting period.
+All of such loan agreements were amended in March 2018 to provide that all outstanding principal and accrued interest of the loans will be repaid in the same currency in which the original principal amounts of the loans were denominated.
+Therefore, no further exchange gain or loss will be recognized.
 All of the loans carry a fixed rate of interest equal to the current market interest rate as of the dates when the loan agreements were entered into.

-As of December 31, 2016, we had drawn down from the subsidiaries of Fox Financial loans in an aggregate principal amount of US\$28.1 million and the subsidiaries of Fox Financial had drawn down from our subsidiaries loans in an aggregate principal amount of RMB 195 million (approximately \$28.1 million).
-For the year ended December 31, 2016, interest income that we earned from the RMB-denominated loans was \$1.2 million, interest expense that we accrued for the US dollar-denominated loans was \$0.7 million and exchange gain recognized was \$1.9 million.
+As of December 31, 2016 and 2017, we had drawn down from the subsidiaries of Fox Financial loans in an aggregate principal amount of \$28.1 million and \$29.8 million, respectively, and the subsidiaries of Fox Financial had drawn down loans from our subsidiaries in an aggregate principal amount of RMB195 million (approximately \$28.1 million) and RMB195 million (approximately \$29.8 million), respectively.
+In December 2018, we entered into a supplemental agreement with Fox Fianncial pursuant to which all accrued and unpaid interest on the loans as of December 31, 2018 was added to the principal of the corresponding loans.
+As of December 31, 2018, the aggregate principal amount due to the subsidiaries of Fox Financial was \$32.7 million and the aggregate principal amount due from the subsidiaries of Fox Financial was RMB216.9 million (approximately \$31.6 million).
+For the years ended December 31, 2016, 2017 and 2018, interest income that we earned from the RMB-denominated loans was \$1.2 million, \$1.2 million and \$1.1 million, respectively, interest expense that we accrued for the U.S. dollar-denominated loans was \$0.7 million, \$0.7 million and \$0.5 million, respectively, and exchange gain/(loss) recognized was \$1.9 million, negative \$1.8 million and negative \$1.0 million, respectively.